Abdo90800/appointment-task/README.md

 App will run locally on: http://localhost:5173

 🧠 How I Used AI Tools
+🤖 How I Used AI Tools
+To enhance productivity and ensure quality, I used the following tools:

+💜 Lovable AI: for managing and presenting the final version of the task visually.

+💡 Grok (Cursor): to scaffold components (DoctorCard, Modal, AppointmentList), generate mock data, review accessibility, and generate test cases.

+🧑‍💻 VS Code: as my main IDE for development and live previews.

 I used Cursor to:

 Scaffold components (DoctorCard, Modal, AppointmentList)